 Leaders should attempt to handle any disciplinary problems that occur with the program participants as soon as they take place.
-However, if a student exhibits dangerous behavior of any kind, the leader is advised to report this to the Study Abroad Office and the Office of the Dean of Students immediately.
-The leader should feel comfortable using the ODOS Student of Concern Report and the Title IX reporting page even while abroad.
-The Study Abroad Office staff will work with the Office of the Dean of Students (ODOS) to assist the leader with each particular situation.
+However, if a student exhibits dangerous behavior of any kind, the leader is advised to report this to the Study Abroad Office immediately.
+The office staff will work with the Office of the Dean of Students (ODOS) to assist the leader with each particular situation.

 Students should be reminded of the Statement of Responsibility that they signed, which outlines a code of personal conduct.
 In some cases, the student may not change her/his behavior after a first warning.
-This should be reported to the Study Abroad Office and ODOS.
+This should be reported to the study abroad office and ODOS.
 In some cases a written warning may be required.
 A sample written warning may be of help to leaders who are faced with this kind of problem.